LIBERATING FOOTBALL TRAVEL

 Getting Around

-Arbroath station is in town, an easy walk to both harbour and football ground.
-If you need it, there is also a local bus service, provided mainly by JP Coaches and StagecoachTraveline Scotland has details of tickets and timetables.
+Arbroath station is an easy walk to the harbour and seafront football ground.
+If you need it, there is also a local bus service, provided mainly by Stagecoach.
+An Arbroath DayRider ticket is £4.
+Reliable Arbroath Taxis (01241 430 430) are based at Arbroath bus station, a short walk along Catherine Street from the train station.

 Where to Drink